Lord Clifden: 1864: Four-year-old season

 Lord Clifden started the 1864 season in the Claret Stakes in April, where he only faced two rivals.
-As Parr led him onto the course a large crowd surrounded him.
-They got so close that they had to be ordered to get back of course officials.
+As Parr led him onto the course, a large crowd surrounded him.
+They got so close that they had to be ordered to get back by course officials.
 After the start, Rapid Rhone had a clear lead.
 Lord Clifden never got on terms and faded in the straight to finish second, ten lengths behind Rapid Rhone.
-On 9 June at Royal Ascot he run in the Gold Cup in front of one of the largest crowds ever seen at Ascot.
-However he spent the whole of the race at the rear of the field and could not challenge the leaders.
+On 9 June at Royal Ascot, he run in the Gold Cup in front of one of the largest crowds ever seen at Ascot.
+However, he spent the whole of the race at the rear of the field and could not challenge the leaders.
 In the end he finished unplaced, over 20 lengths behind winner Scottish Chief.
 Little Stag was second and Lord Zetland third.
-In late July Lord Clifden was allotted top weight of 8 st 12 lb for the Chesterfield Cup run over one and a quarter miles at Goodwood.
+In late July, Lord Clifden was allotted top weight of 8 st 12 lb for the Chesterfield Cup run over one and a quarter miles at Goodwood.
 With half of a mile left to run, Lord Clifden was struck into by his half-sister Lady Clifden.
 This caused him to blunder and fall on his head, throwing John Osbourne to the ground, although the jockey did not sustain any serious injuries.
 The race was won by King of Utopia.
-Later the same day Lord Clifden walked over for a sweepstakes of £100 each.
+Later the same day, Lord Clifden walked over for a sweepstakes of £100 each.
 He was then retired to stud.
 For part of his four-year-old season, Lord Clifden was trained by William Bevill.

 Stud career

 Lord Clifden was retired to Moorlands Stud in Skelton near York.
-In the summer of 1865 he was one of the horses who paraded at the Great Metropolitan Horse Show at the Agricultural Hall in Islington.
-Lord Clifden finished sixth in the list of leading sires in 1870, when Hawthornden won the St. Leger, and at the end of the year Thomas Gee purchased him for 4,000 guineas, to stand at his Dewhurst Lodge Stud in Wadhurst, Sussex.
-In 1872 Lord Clifden was the leading sire in Germany.
+In the summer of 1865, he was one of the horses who paraded at the Great Metropolitan Horse Show at the Agricultural Hall in Islington.
+Lord Clifden finished sixth in the list of leading sires in 1870, when Hawthornden won the St. Leger, and at the end of the year, Thomas Gee purchased him for 4,000 guineas, to stand at his Dewhurst Lodge Stud in Wadhurst, Sussex.
+In 1872, Lord Clifden was the leading sire in Germany.
 Lord Clifden became champion sire of Great Britain and Ireland in 1876, the year after his death.
 His most notable progeny were: